hweichou/2101LabRepo/README.md

-# 2101LabRepo
+# ICT2101
-This is a testing repository for ICT2101 laboratory.
+This is a repo for ICT2101

+This is to activate automatic build.